 Camera or phone with good camera

-Multiple lenses preferred — telephoto lens reduces shadows when documenting sketchbook pages.
-Consult Prof. Kowalczyk about photography integration.
+Multiple lenses preferred — the telephoto lens makes it much easier to keep shadows off your page when documenting sketchbook spreads.
+Consult Prof. Kowalczyk about integrating photography into your toolkit.

 Extra memory cards / charged batteries